Back to Blog

 Analogy: Your hero section is like a store window.
 It should make people want to come inside—not walk past.

-Scenario: You’re designing a page for a charity.
-Instead of listing every project, your hero message reads: “Every Child Deserves Clean Water.”
-A CTA follows: “Help Us Today.”
+You're designing a page for a charity.
+Instead of listing every project, your hero message reads: "Every Child Deserves Clean Water."
+A CTA follows: "Help Us Today."

-Takeaway Checklist:
+Takeaway Checklist

 • Make your headline readable at a glance